 But engaging in drug tourism is not necessarily an easy and painless process.
 One academic report on drug tourism makes the difficult aspects of this drug tourism trend clear, explaining at least in part why drug tourism remains a relatively small part of the tourism industry as a whole:

 “Customers face challenges as well, so at first, it is difficult to find a drug holiday destination, since there are no official advertisements.
 Still, if they have found such an offer and arrived at the destination, there are certain risks involved.
-In many destinations drug purchase and consumption is not allowed, even though drugs might be easily obtained through dealers.
+In many destinations, drug purchase and consumption are not allowed, even though drugs might be easily obtained through dealers.
 There is the danger of being caught in connect with drugs – such as imprisonment.
 Besides, drug consumption involved a number of health-related risks.”

 Despite these inherent risks, both academic research and anecdotal evidence point to the fact that drug tourism remains relatively high in the parts of the world already discussed.
 If illegal substances are available in a city or region, there is likely to be an industry around drug tourism, given the profits it brings to those who play their cards right.
-Because of this economic benefit to vendors and the supposed personal benefit to travelling buyers, drug tourism is not likely to disappear in these regions any time soon.
+Because of this economic benefit to vendors and the supposed personal benefit to traveling buyers, drug tourism is not likely to disappear in these regions any time soon.